harcokuppens/TorxakisWiki/Modelling-Example-Lucky-People-(Solution).md

 `$> java LuckyPeople`

-2. Start TorXakis: run the [TorXakis](TorXakis) with the LuckyPeople model described above in another command window.
+2. Start TorXakis: run the [TorXakis](TorXakis) with the LuckyPeople model and PurposeExamples test purpose in another command window.

-`$> torxakis LuckyPeople.txs`
+`$> torxakis LuckyPeople.txs PurposeExamples.txs`

-3. Set the Model and SUT for testing: In TorXakis type the following commands:
+3. Set the Model, Test Purpose and SUT for testing: In TorXakis type the following commands:

 `tester Model PurposeExamples Sut`